VigneshR2005/serversideprocessing/README.md

 ### Step 2:
-Then to execute the wireframe work desing use html,css
+Then execute the wireframe work desing use html,css

 ## Step3:
 Use views.py to execute the coding in serverside.